aws-neuron/neuronx-distributed-training/docs/tutorials/checkpoint_conversion.rst

   -rw-r--r-- 1 user group 123 Aug 27 2024 pytorch_model.bin

-Convert the HF-style checkpoint to an NXDT checkpoint on a single instance:
+Convert the HF-style checkpoint to an NxDT checkpoint on a single instance:

 .. code-block:: bash

   python3 checkpoint_converter.py --model_style hf --input_dir /hf/checkpoint/pytorch_model.bin --output_dir /nxdt/checkpoint --save_xser True --convert_from_full_state --config /path/to/config.json --tp_size 8 --pp_size 4 --n_layers 32 --kv_size_multiplier 1 --qkv_linear True --convert_from_full_state

-This command will create an NxDT checkpoint in `output_dir: /nxdt/checkpoint` and it will be sharded with (tp=8, pp=4) like:
+This command will create an NxDT checkpoint in ``output_dir: /nxdt/checkpoint`` and it will be sharded with (tp=8, pp=4) like:

 .. code-block:: bash